Responsible Recycling of Electric Vehicles

-When one thinks of the increasing uptake of electric vehicles (EVs), an inevitable question is what will happen to them when they reach their end of life?
+When one considers the increasing uptake of electric vehicles (EVs), an inevitable question is what will happen to them when they reach their end of life.

-How should we deal with the possible deluge of e-waste in a way that minimizes the harm to the environment?
+How should we deal with the possible deluge of e-waste while minimising environmental harm?

-It’s not only cars that will be electrified, but trucks, buses, motorcycles, scooters, ships, and even aeroplanes are essential if we transition to a cleaner and fossil fuel-free future and fight climate change.
+Not only cars but trucks, buses, motorcycles, scooters, ships, and even aeroplanes will need to be electrified if we are to transition to a cleaner, fossil fuel-free future and fight climate change.

 In contrast to EVs, materials from petrol and diesel cars are 95% recyclable.
-Still, since EVs have different configurations, it is enclosed in complex electrical components consisting of various materials such as lithium and cobalt inside the batteries, and rare-earth metals in motors make its recycling a complex task.
+Still, since EVs have different configurations, they are enclosed in complex electrical components consisting of various materials, such as lithium and cobalt inside the batteries and rare-earth metals in motors, making their recycling a complex task.

 Additionally, an EV’s battery pack is made from several electrochemical cells that can be configured in various ways, and the battery chemistry differs from one battery to another.